Training & Workshops

 Disability Awareness Training Offered by different Organisations

-Both Sports Coach UK and the English Federation of Disability Sport also offer a range of workshops and courses.
+Both UK Coaching and the Activity Alliance also offer a range of workshops and courses.
 To find out more, go to:

 Impairment Specific Training

-UK Deaf Sport runs an Effective Communication Course aimed at developing coach’s skills, so they can fully include deaf people of all ages in physical activity.
+UK Coaching run an Effective Communication Course aimed at developing coach’s skills, so they can fully include deaf people of all ages in physical activity.